datacamp-content-public/courses-m23-summer-prep-programming/chapter13.md

 xp: 100
 ```

-This [.csv file](https://doc-10-7s-docs.googleusercontent.com/docs/securesc/dm497p5a4fh9b9tijedks110f4hv444a/m075v8cmpva7qvgqvba2mnlog26l06os/1559116800000/08552425112971249762/00142732287606330913/15UC8VgyWdHGHHFNg1gJ-2B7TCGhFihy7?e=download) contains the number of bikes that passed through Market Street in San Francisco each day in 2017.
+This [.csv file](https://doc-00-60-docs.googleusercontent.com/docs/securesc/ha0ro937gcuc7l7deffksulhg5h7mbp1/4tj25u0ffsbtr85m0ma336os4sff6m91/1564761600000/08552425112971249762/*/15UC8VgyWdHGHHFNg1gJ-2B7TCGhFihy7?e=download) contains the number of bikes that passed through Market Street in San Francisco each day in 2017.
 You should write a function bikes_to_mean() that downloads this data into your program and computes the average number of bikes that passed through Market Street daily in 2017.
 Your function should not receive arguments and should find the mean by iterating through the numbers in the second column of the file.
 You should check your result by comparing it to the mean returned by using the “mean” function in the statistics module.
 Ultimately, your function should return a tuple in the format (mean, boolean), in which boolean is a “True” or “False” value, depending on whether your mean matches the value obtained using the statistics module.

 `@instructions`

 `@hint`
+If download link is not working, please message us on slack in #summer-prep-coding

 `@pre_exercise_code`
 ```{python}